NORTHERN BURLINGTON COUNTY REGIONAL

 Temporary non-accumulative leaves of absence with full pay shall be granted by the Board with the approval of the administration as follows:

 a.
-No more than one (1) Paraprofessional/Instructional Aide employee from the high school and one (1) from the middle school will be granted personal leave on any one day.
-In the event that more than one employee applies for personal leave on any one day, leave shall be granted to the employee whose application was first received.
+No more than one (1) secretarial employee, covered by this contract, from any one office will be granted personal leave on any one day.
+In the event that more than one secretarial employee applies for personal leave on any one day, leave shall be granted to the employee whose application was first received.
 This maximum shall not apply on religious holidays.

 c.
 Unused personal days shall be allowed to accumulate from year to year.
 Maximum available personal days in any given year will be five (5).